proof88/PGE/PGE/docpages/menu-04-Networking.md

  - the higher the framerate is, the more messages will be sent across computers, that could overload a machine having lower framerate (i.e. packet buffer might get full leading to packet drops).

 Although the first issue could be solved by calculating new player position based on measured delta time elapsed since last update instead of using constant values, we would still have the second issue.
-Although physics is not part of this page, in general the variable delta time-based physics is not a good approach anyway because of multiple reasons (e.g. different machines with different delta will calculate different floating point results) so I've implemented fixed delta time approach, more you can read about it:
+Although physics is not part of this page, in general the variable delta time-based physics is not a good approach anyway because of multiple reasons (e.g. different machines with different delta will calculate different floating point results) so **I've implemented fixed delta time approach**, more you can read about it:
  - here: https://fabiensanglard.net/timer_and_framerate/index.php
  - and here: https://gafferongames.com/post/fix_your_timestep/

+Implementing phyics update with fixed delta time approach helped a lot to introduce the tick-based implementation as described below.

 \subsection new_tick_based_implementation New Tick-Based Implementation (from v0.1.3)